 The normal review time for both a geotechnical report and a lot grading plan is 10 business days (approximately 2 weeks from date of submission).

 Submissions of plans with over 15 lots are given more time due to the number of lots under review.
 While it is not required to submit the geotechnical report at the time of the lot grading submission, it is recommended to coordinate the plan submissions with your civil and geotechnical engineer to save time and unnecessary trips to the County.
-Currently, there is no electronic option to check lot grading statuses, please call 703-792-7070 to check on the status of the plan.
+You may now go online to check the status of your plans, please check the Development Services DMS webpage for additional information.

 Lot Grading Review Fees: